neuralmagic/sparsify/docs/training-aware_experiment-guide.md

 1 0.7 0.8 0.1 0.2
 ```

-This would mean that there is an object of class 0 (car) centered at (50% of image width, 60% of image height) and having a width of 20% of the image width and height 30% of the image height.
+This would mean that there is an object of class 0 (car) centered at (50% of the image width, 60% of the image height) and having a width of 20% of the image width and a height of 30% of the image height.
 The second line is similar but for an object of class 1 (pedestrian).

 For image segmentation, the labels might be more complex, including segmentation masks that indicate which pixels belong to which object category.